 Erin Spain: And what does that mean?
 How does that impact health?

 Kiarri Kershaw, PhD, MPH: Yeah, so I mean at a population level and because we have to think about also that these are healthy individuals.
-They're not necessarily I'm sick individuals, some of them are, but it means better control management of your blood pressure.
-If you have high blood pressure, it means keeping your blood pressure low, which all of which results in a reduction in your risk of adverse like heart attacks or strokes and since African Americans in particular at much higher risk of dying or having a heart attack or dying of a heart attack or stroke, it's really important to have even these small different reductions in your blood pressure, better management of that disease.
+They're not necessarily sick individuals, some of them are, but it means better control management of your blood pressure.
+If you have high blood pressure, it means keeping your blood pressure low, which all of which results in a reduction in your risk of having heart attacks or strokes and since African Americans in particular at much higher risk of dying or having a heart attack or dying of a heart attack or stroke, it's really important to have even these small different reductions in your blood pressure, better management of that disease.

 Mercedes Carnethon, PhD: Diabetes is the seventh leading cause of death in the United States.
 However, most people with diabetes do die from cardiovascular diseases.
-And uh, back in 2000 when I was just finishing my doctorate, there was a very important paper that came out from a cohort of middle aged adults that attempted to measure the contribution of modifiable risk factors to disparities in diabetes and middle age and older adults.
+And back in 2000 when I was just finishing my doctorate, there was a very important paper that came out from a cohort of middle aged adults that attempted to measure the contribution of modifiable risk factors to disparities in diabetes and middle age and older adults.
 And the results of that paper showed that while the modifiable risk factors explained about half of the disparities, particularly among women, they didn't explain them all.
 And so I spent 15 years of my career thinking I would love to be able to repeat this study and identify what comprises that other 50 percent.
-And so we had a recent opportunity we work with a great team of post-doctoral fellows.
-And now one of those fellows, Dr. Michael Banks was able to take this on because he had the skill set methodologically to be able to model these complex associations.
+And so we had a recent opportunity - we work with a great team of post-doctoral fellows - and now one of those fellows, Dr. Michael Banks was able to take this on because he had the skill set methodologically to be able to model these complex associations.
 And so, Dr. Kershaw was able to contribute her expertise in neighborhood environments so we can include in this model of lifestyle factors, things such as a neighborhood levels of poverty, which influence one's ability to eat healthy foods, to be able to be physically active and also influence stress levels, each of which have been associated with diabetes onset.
 And so, we created this mathematical model that attempted to pull together all of these classes of risk factors, biological risk factors, predominantly driven by rates of obesity, neighborhood level risk factors, as I mentioned on Dr. Kershaw's research and neighborhood poverty and segregation, behavioral risk factors, dietary intake and physical activity and psychological risk factors.
 So depressive symptoms and when we included all of those factors in the model and accounted for, how they changed over time, what appeared to be a three times higher rate of diabetes and black women as compared with white women was completely eliminated.
 And what we found and what was most compelling is that this was largely driven by changes in body mass index over time.
 So the prior report had only accounted for body mass index, which is a marker of obesity at a single point in time at baseline.
-As you can imagine, back when the coronary artery risk development in young adult studies started in 1985, 1986, we weren't faced by the obesity epidemic that we face right now.
+As you can imagine, back when the coronary artery risk development in young adult studies started in 1985 and 1986, we weren't faced by the obesity epidemic that we face right now.
 So that cohort was formed prior to the start of the obesity epidemic.
 Had we just taken into account those baseline risk factors, we wouldn't have seen those stark differences in rates of obesity between black and white women in particular.
-What we were able to do with the updated risk factors over time is a account for how these patterns of weight change influenced diabetes risk over time leading to higher rates of diabetes and black women as compared with white women.
+What we were able to do with the updated risk factors over time is a account for how these patterns of weight change influenced diabetes risk over time leading to higher rates of diabetes in black women as compared with white women.
 And so I think our final statement on that really is that the reasons for disparities in diabetes are fairly straightforward.
 They tended to be attributable directly to differences in obesity.
-The solutions to that are very complex, a number of factors at the individual level, health behaviors at the neighborhood level and at the macro structural level contribute to the behaviors that influence obesity risk and much of the research that Dr. Kershaw was doing in our neighborhoods can actually serve to describe these neighborhood factors and how they influence individual behaviors.
+The solutions to that are very complex, a number of factors at the individual level, health behaviors at the neighborhood level and at the macro structural level contribute to the behaviors that influence obesity risk and much of the research that Dr. Kershaw is doing in our neighborhoods can actually serve to describe these neighborhood factors and how they influence individual behaviors.

 Erin Spain: Why is it important that people understand what health disparities are and how they're impacting people in our community?